protontypes/open-sustainable-technology/README.md

 - [bifacialvf](https://github.com/NREL/bifacialvf) - Bifacial PV View Factor model for system performance calculation
 - [solar](https://github.com/oscarperpinan/solar) - allows for reproducible research both for photovoltaics systems performance and solar radiation.
 - [SolarTherm](https://github.com/SolarTherm/SolarTherm) - Solar thermal power/fuel station performance simulation and optimisation using Modelica
-- [LibreSolar charge-controller-firmware](https://github.com/LibreSolar/charge-controller-firmware) - Firmware for Libre Solar MPPT/PWM charge controllers
+- [Charge Controller Firmware](https://github.com/LibreSolar/charge-controller-firmware) - Firmware for Libre Solar MPPT/PWM charge controllers

 ### Wind Turbines
 - [makani](https://github.com/google/makani) - was a project to develop a commercial-scale airborne wind turbine, culminating in a flight test of the Makani M600 off the coast of Norway
-- [IEA-15-240-RWT](https://github.com/IEAWindTask37/IEA-15-240-RWT) - 15MW reference wind turbine repository developed in conjunction with IEA Wind
+- [IEA-15-240-RWT](https://github.com/IEAWindTask37/IEA-15-240-RWT) - A 15MW reference wind turbine repository developed in conjunction with IEA Wind
 - [windpowerlib](https://github.com/wind-python/windpowerlib) - The windpowerlib is a library to model the output of wind turbines and farms
 - [turbinesFoam](https://github.com/turbinesFoam/turbinesFoam) - is a library for simulating wind and marine hydrokinetic turbines in OpenFOAM using the actuator line method
 - [nalu-wind](https://github.com/Exawind/nalu-wind) - Solver for wind farm simulations targeting exascale computational platforms
-- [openfast](https://github.com/OpenFAST/openfast) - the NREL supported OpenFAST whole-turbine simulation code
+- [openfast](https://github.com/OpenFAST/openfast) - was created with the goal of being a community model developed and used by research laboratories, academia, and industry
-- [amr-wind](https://github.com/Exawind/amr-wind) - AMReX-based structured wind solver
+- [amr-wind](https://github.com/Exawind/amr-wind) - is a massively parallel, block-structured adaptive-mesh, incompressible flow sover for wind turbine and wind farm simulations.
 - [QBlade](http://www.q-blade.org/#welcome) - provides a ’hands on’ design and simulation capabilities for HAWT and VAWT rotor design and shows all the fundamental relationships of design concepts and turbine performance in an easy and intuitive way.
 - [OpenOA](https://github.com/NREL/OpenOA) - This library provides a framework for working with large timeseries data from wind plants, such as SCADA
 - [ROSCO](https://github.com/NREL/ROSCO) - NREL's Reference OpenSource Controller for wind turbine applications
 - [floris](https://github.com/NREL/floris) - A controls-oriented engineering wake model
 - [windtools](https://github.com/FZJ-IEK3-VSA/windtools) - The Wind Energy Generation Tools provides useful tools to assist in wind energy simulations.
 - [PyWake](https://gitlab.windenergy.dtu.dk/TOPFARM/PyWake) - an AEP calculator for wind farms implemented in Python including a collection of wake models